 6. Be positive

 A few potty mistakes are inevitable, and of course, they’re frustrating — but don’t take it out on your young dog, who doesn’t yet know enough to connect your upset with the mistake.
 Instead, focus on praising your dog effusively when she goes to the right place at the right time.
 If she has a favorite treat, make that — and lots of love — her reward for every success.

 7. Consider crate training

 Some people avoid crate training because they feel it’s inhumane to shut their best friend in a cage — after all, humans wouldn’t willingly sleep in a crate, would they?

-But a properly crate-trained dog sees the crate the same way we see a bedroom: As a cozy, secure, familiar and — most importantly — clean space to spend quiet time.
-If you’re struggling with the puppy potty training process, creating that safe space might help ease your dog’s anxiety and, equally important, trigger their natural instincts to “hold it” and avoid messing in their sleeping space.
+But a properly crate-trained dog sees the crate the same way we see a bedroom: As a cozy, secure, familiar, and — most importantly — clean space to spend quiet time.
+If you’re struggling with the puppy potty training process, creating that safe space might help ease your dog’s anxiety and, equally important, trigger their instincts to “hold it” and avoid messing in their sleeping space.
 Just make sure you give them frequent breaks to go because holding it for too long can cause health problems.